My Vegan Foodie guide to Budapest, Hungary

 Only have vegan sweets/cakes.
 It says on Happy Cow that they have vegan sandwiches but they don’t, I was there twice.
 So if you visit go for coffee and cake! :)

-Located: at several places around the city, view website for details.
+Located: at several places around the city, view the website for details.

 Nobu

 This was a true fine dining experience with perfect food and waiters taking the best possible care of you.
-Of course I loved our dinner there.
-I would advice that you pre-book a table and also tell them that you are vegan.
-I thought that they would naturally have “accidental” vegan dishes on the menu, when I quickly went trough it online.
-This was not the case, but they made three dishes vegan for me, one which was not on the menu.
+Of course, I loved our dinner there.
+I would advise that you pre-book a table and also tell them that you are vegan.
+I thought that they would naturally have “accidental” vegan dishes on the menu when I quickly went through it online.
+This was not the case, but they made three dishes vegan for me, one of which was not on the menu.
 The food was incredible in presentation, texture and flavour.

 Located: